Rest, Nourish and Reach out!March 29, 2020

 Lastly, since the keyboard is attached to the laptop screen, and most people tend to want to keep a normal distance away from their screen to decrease eye strain, this causes the user to have to reach forward to type.
 This reaching position will undoubtedly force the user to collapse into a rounded sitting posture and put excessive stress on the upper back and neck as well.

 Despite the shortcomings that are inherent to laptops, there are certain steps you can take to improve your ergonomics and prevent injuries when using a laptop.

 Creating a better ergonomic home environment is easy if you follow some of the steps we have outlined above.
+Additionally, you can find more information on our full page about desk ergonomics or better yet, try our free self ergonomic assessment.
 These will help improve productivity and the quality of your work, but will also help prevent stress and injury, improving the quality of your mind and body.

 How to improve desk posture? or How to have better desk posture?

 When we look at desk posture, often times most of the thoughts on it are what cause the problems.
 We often use the cue “sit up straight” that was probably told by our parents from a young age.
 The problem with this thought is that when we sit up straight we usually move from our low back.
 9/10 times, your low back is actually in the best position, so when you now “sit up straight” and you feel that tension in the low back you’re actually stressing it out.
 Instead, what typically is the problem is that our shoulders are rounded forward to type and slouch and this is what actually makes us look like we have “bad” posture.
 The simple fix is to set up your office ergonomically and work on thoracic mobility exercises and loosening up the tight chest muscles that have been engaged for however long you’ve been sitting!

 What is the best desk posture corrector or aid?